-We are very proud of the young men that pass through Warwick School.
-It is our aim to support and guide the boys during their years with us, allowing them to develop into responsible, resilient and compassionate men of character who are determined to make a positive contribution wherever they find themselves in the future.
+We are very proud of the young people that pass through Warwick School.
+It is our aim to support and guide the pupils during their years with us, allowing them to develop into responsible, resilient and compassionate young adults of character who are determined to make a positive contribution wherever they find themselves in the future.

 Designated Safeguarding Team